deusExMac/fsTraversal/README.md

 # Version

 -v0.9b@29062025
 First version.
-This project was called dirsToHtml.
+This project was called dirsToHtml and has been moved here (after major refactoring).